 Starting a Belly Dancing Business

 Opening a belly dance studio is very exciting.
-You may feel nervous and having doubts about your decision to become a business owner.
-But have no fear, you will lose these feelings very quickly: in fact, probably on the day you open your doors for business.
+You may feel nervous and have doubts about your decision to become a business owner.
+But have no fear, you will lose these feelings: in fact, on the day you open your doors for business.

 Your business plan will include so many things to do that the responsibilities of maintaining a healthy business will push any unnecessary worries out of your mind.

 A solo owner operating a dance business will have to wear many hats every day.
 If you can get others to put on those hats once in a while, that can help.

 Other helpers may be family members or friends.
 They have skills and talents that will help your business.

 - Plan, design, and decorate the dance studio.

 - Set up and organize office area.

 - Offer marketing ideas.

 - Video shows